 - Uncovering ways to streamline or improve manufacturing processes

-At the core of a Big Data Engineer's skillset is data analytics.
-You can learn more about what it takes to be a data engineer by checking out our Data Analyst Career Path.
+At the core of a Big Data Engineer’s skillset is data analytics.
+You can learn more about what it takes to be a data engineer by checking out our Data Scientist: Analytics Specialist career path.

 The road to a 6-figure salary has many paths if you’re pursuing a career in tech.
 With our courses, you can get the knowledge and experience you need to pursue various avenues toward a 6-figure income.